 The British Institute of International and Comparative Law has just launched a new project looking at the responsibilities of and implications for private vessels of maritime search and rescue of migrants and refugees.
-The project, led by Dr Jean-Pierre Gauci and funded by the Mirpuri Foundation will last for one year starting in November 2018.
+The project is led by Dr Jean-Pierre Gauci and funded by the Mirpuri Foundation.

 Recent years have seen growing numbers of migrants, and would-be asylum seekers, embarking on perilous sea crossings to flee violence, conflict or persecution.
 Private vessels and NGO ships have increasingly been called on to assist persons in distress.
 In 2016, 381 merchant ships were diverted from their routes and 121 ships were involved in the rescue of 13,888 people.

 Assistance by private vessels can vary from monitoring a vessel or temporarily embarking migrants whilst awaiting further assistance, to embarking and transporting migrants to a safe port.
 A number of legal issues arise in these scenarios, including related to the health and safety of persons on board, the duty of non-refoulment, private vessel contractual obligations and litigation potential.

 Whilst guidelines have been developed on the practical measures seafarers should undertake in preparation for, and during, rescue operations, there is uncertainty on some of the legal issues at stake.
 Through independent, authoritative research and capacity building, the project will provide clear, practical guidance on the legal obligations incumbent on private vessels in search and rescue.